Employers just want people who can do the job, right?

 - Dino Willox

-Dino explains that knowledge of your discipline is important, of course, but it’s not enough.
+Dino explains that knowledge of your discipline is important, of course, but it’s not enough when it comes to desirable skills in the workplace.

 “To be employable, you need to be able to continually adapt, learn and create value in new and different environments,” they say.